Emulator Issues #502

 I look forward to seeing the above concerns addressed.

-Updated by multi-ultra almost 14 years ago
+Updated by multi-ultra about 14 years ago

 - Memory cards aren't cleared between runs; this can mean that playback isn't starting back from exactly the same state.
 (A workaround is to simply not have memory cards be present.)